$ pip install python-can

 convert these to epoch times, the uptime library is used.
 If it is not

 available, the times are returned as number of seconds from system

 startup.
 To install the uptime library, run

 This library can take advantage of the Python for Windows Extensions library if installed.
 It will be used to get notified of new messages instead of the CPU intensive polling that will otherwise have be used.

-python-can using the IXXAT VCI V3 or V4 SDK as the backend:
+python-can using the IXXAT VCI V3 SDK as the backend:

 Download and install the NI-CAN drivers from National Instruments.

 Currently the driver only supports 32-bit Python on Windows.